Souryaman/MeMoGApp/README.md

 2.You can create your own custom game with the images of your phone, just create the game, select difficulty, select images from the phone, give it a name and start playing.

-3.You can also play games created by other players, just ask for the game name and search it and play, or if you have previously created some game and want to play same game again you can search by the same game name and enjoy.MeMoG
+3.You can also play games created by other players, just ask for the game name and search it and play, or if you have previously created some game and want to play same game again you can search by using the same game name and enjoy.